Chain Gang (Only Fools and Horses)

-"Chain Gang" is an episode of the BBC sitcom, Only Fools and Horses.
+"Chain Gang" is an episode of the BBC sitcom Only Fools and Horses.
 It was the third episode of series 6, and was first broadcast on 22 January 1989.
 In the episode, Del puts together a consortium to buy a set of 18 carat gold chains from a retired jeweller.

 Synopsis

 At the One-Eleven Club, Rodney introduces Cassandra to Del Boy.
 They also meet Arnie, a retired jeweller, who interests the Trotters in 250 eighteen-carat gold chains.
 Arnie explains that he acquired the chains several months ago for another man, Maxi Stavros, but has not heard from him since, and now he is willing to sell them for half their wholesale price.
 Del forms a consortium of himself, Rodney, Albert, Boycie, Trigger, and Mike, who purchase the chains for £12,500.
 However, seconds after the deal has gone through, Arnie calls his wife, who informs him that Mr. Stavros has made contact and now wishes to purchase the chains.
-Arnie is distraught as he has shaken on the deal, and worries about having to explain to Mr. Stavros that he has sold the chains.
-Del calms the situation down with an idea.
-Arnie will sell the chains to Stavros on the consortium's behalf for the original price of £25,000, with Arnie receiving £2,000, leaving the consortium with a healthy profit.
+Arnie is distraught as he has shaken on the deal and worries about having to explain to Mr. Stavros that he has sold the chains, with the threat of violent reprisal hanging over his head.
+Del calms the situation down with an idea: Arnie will sell the chains to Stavros on the consortium's behalf for the original price of £25,000, with Arnie receiving £2,000, leaving the consortium with a healthy profit.

 At an Italian restaurant, Arnie, with the briefcase containing the chains handcuffed to his wrist, sits down and waits for Stavros.
 Del and Boycie keep an eye on him from another table, while Rodney and Albert wait outside in the Trotters' van, backed up by Mike and Trigger, who are in Mike's car.
 Suddenly, Arnie starts to have a heart attack, and collapses on the floor.
 A sagacious Boycie realises if the chains and money accompany Arnie to the hospital they may lose them for good.
 So, impersonating a doctor, Boycie discreetly tries to get the case.
-A fellow diner spots this and punches Boycie.
+A fellow diner spots this and a waiter punches Boycie.
 The restaurant's proprietor is about to call the police, but Del is able to save Boycie by pretending to be a police officer.
 An ambulance arrives and Arnie is taken to hospital.
 The group try to follow the ambulance in Mike's car, so they know which hospital to visit, only to find the car is in the process of being clamped.
 Rodney and Albert drive off in the van after the ambulance.